Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Words are like Leaves; and where they most abound, Much Fruit of Sense beneath is rarely found."
+> "Sometimes it is more important to discover what one cannot do, than what one can do."
-> — **Alexander Pope**
+> — **Lin Yutang**

 ---